By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

 -Name three methods for attaining and maintaining abstinence from gambling.

--Explain the "thinking aloud" cognitive approach to treating pathological gambling.
+-Explain what is “thinking aloud” cognitive approach to treating pathological gambling.

--Explain for what two reasons does Scarfe consider gambling to be a ‘hidden addiction."
+-Name two reasons does Scarfe consider gambling to be a ‘hidden addiction.’

 -Name two factors in the cognitive theory of pathological gambling.